chrisaguiar/Blant-Oss-LarkGroup54/README.txt

 Developed by: Ryan Buck & Christopher Aguiar

 Narrative: You woke up on a spaceship, you're one of the crew members.
 You need to explore the ship and most of the crew is dead.
-You need to find out what happened and figure out how to get off the ship.
+You need to find out what happened and figure out how to get off the ship before it's consumed by a black whole!

 Instructions:

-Once you get into the spaceship, go into the Cafeteria to start your journey.
+Start the game by running the StartGame function by using ./StartGame Once you get into the spaceship, go into the Cafeteria to start your journey.

 Basic Commands